the-lazy-god/tlg-video-control/README.md

 **Firefox** seems to struggle the most with scrubbing, but it gets good with a low GOP — so if you're seeing jank there, that's the first thing to try.

-To re-encode a video with a lower GOP, use my microtool: [Keyframes](https://keyframes.thelazygod.com).
+You can re-encode a video with a lower GOP locally with FFMPEG, or use my in-browser microtool: [Keyframes](https://keyframes.thelazygod.com).

 ## ☝️ Recommendations